-- Contaminant Pathways and Interactions with Marine Organisms
+- Contaminant Pathways in Marine Environment

-- Soil/water Interactions
+- Soil/water Contamination and Interactions

 PLASTICGLOBAL: Assessment of plasticmediated chemicals transfer and effects in food webs of deep, coastal and estuarine ecosystems under global change scenarios